dssg/MLinPractice/README.md

 - **DUE MONDAY, OCTOBER 21:** Project Update 5 (Updated Modeling Results and Model Selection)

-### MODULE 2: Key Considerations Beyond Model Accuracy**
- This module will focus on topics such as ethics, interpretability, fairness, robustness, privacy, causality, field trials, uncertainty quantification, and supporting decision-makers.
-The topics to be covered will be selected collaboratively as we progress through the semester.

   - **DUE TUESDAY, OCTOBER 21:** Take-home midterm exam